Gangs of New York: Plot

-In the 1846 slum of the Five Points, two rival gangs, the Anglo-Protestant Confederation of American Natives, led by William "Bill the Butcher" Cutting, and the Irish Catholic, immigrant Dead Rabbits, led by "Priest" Vallon, engage in their final battle to determine which faction will hold power over the territory.
-Bill kills Vallon and declares the Dead Rabbits outlawed.
-Having witnessed this, Vallon's young son hides the knife that killed his father before being taken to an orphanage on Blackwell's Island.
+In the 1846 slum of the Five Points, two rival gangs, the Anglo-Protestant Confederation of American Natives, led by William "Bill the Butcher" Cutting, and the immigrant Irish Catholic Dead Rabbits, led by "Priest" Vallon, engage in their final turf war outside the Old Brewery, the Dead Rabbits domain, to determine which faction will hold power over the Five Points.
+During the street brawl, Cutting kills Vallon, orders Vallon's body to remain untouched, and declares the Dead Rabbits outlawed.
+Having witnessed this, Vallon's young son hides the knife that killed his father before being taken to the Hellgate Orphanage on Blackwell's Island.

-Sixteen years later in 1862, Vallon's son, "Amsterdam," returns to the Five Points seeking revenge and retrieves the knife.
-An old acquaintance, Johnny Sirocco, familiarizes him with the local clans of gangs, all of whom pay tribute to Bill, who remains in control of the territory.
-Amsterdam is introduced to Bill but keeps his past a secret as he seeks recruitment into the gang.
-He learns many of his father's former lieutenants - particularly "Happy" Jack Mulraney, who has become a corrupt Irish policeman on Bill's payroll, and McGloin - are now in Bill's employ, despite his deep anti-Irish views.
+16 years later, in 1862, Vallon's son "Amsterdam" returns to the Five Points seeking revenge and retrieves the knife while the Metropolitan Police evict the Irish from the Old Brewery.
+An old acquaintance, Johnny Sirocco, familiarizes him with the local gang clans, all of whom pay tribute to Cutting, who still controls the Five Points.
+Amsterdam helps Sirocco loot a burning house one night, during which Cutting takes notice of them.
+Amsterdam is introduced to Cutting but keeps his past a secret as he seeks recruitment into the gang.
+He learns many of his father's former lieutenants—particularly "Happy" Jack Mulraney, who has become a corrupt Irish policeman, and McGloin—are now in Cutting's employ, despite his deep anti-Irish and racist views.

-Each year, Bill celebrates the anniversary of his victory over the Dead Rabbits and Amsterdam secretly plans to kill him publicly during this celebration.
-Amsterdam soon becomes attracted to pickpocket and grifter Jenny Everdeane, with whom Johnny is also infatuated.
-Amsterdam gains Bill's confidence and becomes his protégé, involving him in the dealings of corrupt Tammany Hall politician William M. Tweed.
-Amsterdam saves Bill from an assassination attempt and is tormented by the thought that he may have done so out of honest devotion.
+Each year, Cutting celebrates the anniversary of his victory over the Dead Rabbits.
+Amsterdam secretly plans to kill him publicly during this celebration.
+Amsterdam soon becomes attracted to pickpocket and grifter Jenny Everdeane, with whom Sirocco is also infatuated.
+Amsterdam gains Cutting's confidence and becomes his protégé, which draws him into the dealings of corrupt Tammany Hall politician William M. Tweed.
+His first test was to help Sirocco and his crew loot a ship in the harbor, only to find that the Daybreak Boys had already hit the ship and killed everyone aboard.

-On the evening of the anniversary, Johnny, in a fit of jealousy over Jenny's affection for Amsterdam, reveals Amsterdam's true identity and intentions to Bill.
-Bill baits Amsterdam with a knife throwing act involving Jenny.
-As Bill toasts Priest Vallon, Amsterdam throws his knife, but Bill deflects it and wounds Amsterdam with a counter throw.
-Bill then beats him and burns his cheek with a hot blade before banishing him, believing Amsterdam to not be worthy of death.
+An assassination attempt takes place against Cutting.
+He is wounded, but Amsterdam saves his life.
+Amsterdam encounters Walter 'Monk' McGinn, a former Dead Rabbit, who is aware of Amsterdam's true identity and was behind the assassination plot.
+He later discovers that Everdeane was once a ward and consort for Cutting until she had an abortion that left her scarred.
+Sirocco, jealous of Everdeane's affection for Amsterdam and Amsterdam's newfound popularity, reveals his true identity and intentions to Cutting.
+Cutting baits Amsterdam with a knife throwing act involving Everdeane.
+As Cutting toasts Priest Vallon, Amsterdam throws his knife, but it is deflected, and Amsterdam is wounded by a counter throw.
+Cutting then beats him and burns his cheek with a hot blade before banishing him, believing Amsterdam to not be worthy of a death by his hand.